-Once sewing is completed, the machine automatically sews reinforcement stitches, then stops
+- ➤ Once sewing is completed, the machine automatically sews reinforcement stitches, then stops - Raise the presser foot lever, remove the fabric, and then cut the threads.

-- Raise the presser foot lever, remove the fabric, and cut the thread. - Raise the buttonhole lever to its original position. - Insert a pin along the inside of one bar tack at the end of the buttonhole stitching to prevent the stitching from being cut.
+- Raise the buttonhole lever to its original position. - Insert a pin along the inside of one bar tack at the end of the buttonhole stitching to prevent the stitching from being cut.